Mobile applications, or mobile apps, have a great potential to boost your business because:

 28. Customer relationship management (CRM)

-CRM or customer relationship management apps are critical for data-driven sales marketing actions.
-With the aid of these apps, sales representatives stay up to date on their clients’ needs and develop strong relationships with them.
+CRM or customer relationship management apps are critical for data-driven sales and marketing actions.
+With the aid of these apps, sales representatives stay current on their clients’ needs and foster strong relationships with them.

 29. Tracking prices and stocks